Contributed By Baker McKenzie AARPI

 Second, that these findings of facts constitute the necessary grounds of the decision of the criminal judge.
 Conversely, the administrative judge is not bound by the findings of facts that do not motivate the decision of the criminal judge (Supreme Administrative Court 14 Dec 1984, No 37200).
 Therefore, where a decision of acquittal is rendered by a criminal court, the administrative court is required, before making its own assessment regarding the materiality and characterisation of the facts for tax law purposes, to determine whether this acquittal was based on findings of fact which are binding on it.

 If these conditions are met, the facts found by the criminal judge are deemed materially established, and the taxpayer is not entitled to challenge their accuracy before the administrative judge.

-Secondly, and conversely, the criminal judge may, without disregarding his or her jurisdiction, and without breaching the above-mentioned principle of procedural independency, justify his or her decision to acquit in the view, among other things, of the decisions handed down by administrative courts to discharge the taxpayer.
+Finally, and conversely, the criminal judge may, without disregarding their jurisdiction or breaching the above-mentioned principle of procedural independency, justify their decision to acquit in view, among other things, of the decisions handed down by administrative courts to discharge the taxpayer.

 The general offence of tax fraud is broadly defined by Article 1741 of the FTC.

 Theoretically, all tax adjustments may lead to criminal prosecution.